Mr Mohamed Béavogui

 Public Health and Country Liason Officer, Outbreaks and Epidemics (O&E)

 Previously, Amadou supported the development of the Roll Back Malaria Partnership’s “Action and Investment to defeat Malaria 2016-2030 (AIM) – for a malaria-free world”.
-His work focused on quantifying the public health and economic benefits of achieving the 2030 global malaria goals, establishing the return on the US$100 billion investment that is needed for their achievement, as well as calculating the potential costs of malaria resurgence and failure.
-In 2015, as part of the response to the Ebola outbreak in West Africa, Amadou supported Guinea through a WHO/European Mobile Laboratory deployment, and provided laboratory diagnosis for Ebola virus and malaria.
+His work focused on quantifying the public health and economic benefits of achieving the 2030 global malaria goals, as well as calculating the potential costs of malaria resurgence.
+In 2015, as part of the response to the Ebola outbreak in West Africa, Amadou supported Guinea through a WHO/European Mobile Laboratory deployment, and provided laboratory diagnosis for Ebola virus disease.

 Policy and Technical Advisory Services